 The benches were also rather attractive and appropriate for this area of the museum - a lot of fun and a good place where children can sit and discuss the displays with their carer or teacher.
 There are many hands-on study activities for all ages in the different rooms.
 Guided tours, talks and events are all part of a museum's cultural programme these days and visiting a museum or art gallery is an enjoyable way to see beautiful items and interesting displays and learn more about our world past and present.
-I appreciate having such places in our city and Western Park Museum is just one of several that's worth supporting.
+I appreciate having such places in our city and Weston Park Museum is just one of several that's worth supporting.

 Leading off the room displaying the schoolchildren's artwork is a gallery dedicated to paintings showing the development of the industrial heritage of Sheffield from cottage industry to modern times.